 your overwhelm type is:

-When you’re in your full power, you’re a Pillar of strength.
+When you’re in your full power, you’re a natural Leader

-When overwhelm strikes, this can tip over into becoming a Carrier of other people's loads.
+When overwhelm strikes, this can tip over into becoming a Perfectionist.

 Let's Dig Deeper...

 You're a high achiever.
 A goal kicker.
 The type who looks at Everest and thinks, "I can do that", then makes it seem like a Sunday stroll.

 You're fueled by an unbounded drive and ambition.
 You have a clear vision of your goals, and you don't just aim for the stars — you plan to grab one.